apasco-chwy/DEE-7143-Manual-Client-Import/README.md

 eg click import and point to a file to import them

 Will we ever offer this data migration to be used after onbaording? or only at/before onboarding?
+Important to be transparent with clinics that this migration does not solve their problem - they still need to double enter all new client data.
+Setting expectations is important for a solution that does not entirely solve the problem.

 </details>